caspersg/learn_vim/README.md

 Normal mode is your home base, and you'll go into other modes from there.

-In other editors, you hold down combinations of Control,Shirt,Alt, and Super/Command/Windows keys to do these actions.
+In other editors, you hold down combinations of Control,Shirt,Option, Command, and other keys to do these actions.

 From other modes: